-In most cases this injury will not have been caused by a car accident however there is a significant proportion that is a direct result of motor vehicle collisions.
+Most cases of uterine prolapse will not have been caused by a car accident however there is a significant proportion that is a direct result of motor vehicle collisions.
 Road traffic accidents are a major cause of traumatic injury and represent more than half of all cases handled by personal injury solicitors.
 If you have been injured in a car accident and you want to make a compensation claim for personal injury and loss just complete the contact form, email our offices or use the solicitorís helpline.
-Our car accident compensation claim solicitors offer free advice without further obligation.
-If we deal with your claim it will be on a no win no fee basis, compensation is paid in full and you do not have to fund or finance your car accident compensation claim.
+Our uterine prolapse solicitors offer advice at no cost, without further obligation.
+If our uterine prolapse solicitors deal with your claim it will be on a no win no fee basis, compensation is paid in full and you do not have to fund or finance your car accident compensation claim.

 Uterine prolapse happens when the muscles and ligaments of the pelvic floor become weak and unable to hold up the uterus.
 The uterus then prolapses through the vaginal canal and sometimes becomes outside the body.
 It is relatively common in women who have had one or more vaginal deliveries and who are postmenopausal.
 The cause is damage to supportive tissues during childbirth and pregnancy, loss of supportive estrogen, the effects of gravity and straining at stooling.
 These all weaken the pelvic floor and cause uterine prolapse.

 Mild uterine prolapse does not need to be treated but can be managed using Kegel exercises.
 If the prolapse hurts or interrupts your normal life activities, you may benefit from some sort of treatment, including a pessary device or a surgical repair.